What are biosimilars?

 Applications of biosimilars in therapy and research

-The highly regulated development and production of biosimilars have successfully produced safe and effective treatment options for multiple diseases, which are routinely used in clinical practice.
-Biosimilars provide cost-effective treatment options, allowing healthcare organizations to achieve substantial savings when acquiring medication.
-The EMA approved the first biosimilar in the EU in 2006 — Omnitrope (somatropin), a recombinant human growth hormone medication used to improve human growth.
+The highly regulated development of biosimilars has produced safe and effective therapeutic options now widely used in clinical practice.
+Their lower cost provides substantial savings for healthcare systems.
+The first biosimilar approved in the EU was Omnitrope (somatropin) in 2006, a recombinant growth hormone medication.

 References